Root Canal Therapy In Mesa, Phoenix, Gilbert, And Scottsdale, Arizona

-When a tooth has been severely damaged by decay or has become infected, removing the interior pulp tissue provides a viable alternative to extracting the tooth.
-While extracted teeth can be replaced with various artificial dental appliances, in the long run it’s much better to maintain your original teeth as long as possible.
-A root canal can help you keep your tooth for a much longer period leading to much better oral health.
+When a tooth has been severely damaged by decay or has become infected a root canal may be performed to remove the interior pulp tissue.
+This provides a viable alternative to extracting the tooth.
+While dentists can replace an extracted tooth with various artificial dental appliances, in the long run, it’s much better to maintain your original teeth as long as possible.
+A root canal can help you maintain your natural teeth for a much longer period leading to much better oral health.

 - Extreme decay